aalto-trafficsense/regular-routes-devops/README.markdown

 -------------------------------------------------------------------

 1. Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
-    * On OSX & brew: `$ brew cask install virtualbox`
+    * On OSX + brew: `$ brew cask install virtualbox`
 1. Install [Vagrant](https://www.vagrantup.com/downloads.html)
-    * On OSX & brew: `$ brew cask install vagrant`
+    * On OSX + brew: `$ brew cask install vagrant`
 1. Install Vagrant Berkshelf plugin
     * `$ vagrant plugin install vagrant-berkshelf`
 1. Create the following configuration files and place them in directory `setup-files` in the devops repository directory (where Vagrantfile is)
     * `client_secrets.json` as instructed in section C above.
     * `regularroutes-srvr.json` as instructed in section C above.
-    * if you have a waypoints dump as instructed in section B above, it should be called `my_waypoints.tar`
+    * if you have a ready-made waypoints dump as instructed in section B above, it should be called `my_waypoints.tar` and placed in `setup-files`
-    * if `my_waypoints.tar` is not found, the script will look for `regularroutes-wpts.json` (format at instructed in section B above) and generate the waypoints.
-In this case more memory and a bigger disk are needed. `vagrant plugin install vagrant-disksize`, uncomment line `config.disksize.size = '50GB'` and increase memory `vb.memory = "4096"` in Vagrantfile.
+    * if `my_waypoints.tar` is not found, the script will look for `regularroutes-wpts.json` (format as instructed in section B above) and generate the waypoints.
+    * if creating waypoints, more memory and a bigger disk than the current defaults are needed. `$ vagrant plugin install vagrant-disksize`, in Vagrantfile uncomment line `config.disksize.size = '50GB'` and increase memory to e.g. `vb.memory = "4096"`.
-    * if neither waypoint file is present, the script will continue, but all regularroutes services will fail to start because of the missing waypoints table.
+    * if neither waypoint file is present, the script will continue, but unless the database has been created before, all regularroutes services will fail to start because of the missing waypoints table.
-1. As of April 23rd 2018, PostgreSQL 10 is not in the Ubuntu default repositories.
-Therefore - unfortunately - the box first need to be created and the repository added before the chef-recipe can execute.
-    * Create the virtualbox without provisioning: `$ vagrant up --no-provision`
-    * Log into the new server (`$ vagrant ssh`) and add the proper repository [as instructed](https://www.postgresql.org/download/linux/ubuntu/).
-    * `exit` and continue with the next step
-1. Run Vagrant in the devops repository directory
+1. Start Vagrant in the devops repository directory
     * `$ vagrant up`
 1. Log into your new server
     * `$ vagrant ssh`
-1. Host port 8080 is mapped to guest port 80 in `Vagrantfile`, so opening `localhost:8080` in a browser in the host machine should produce the sign-in page of `regularroutes-site`.
+1. Host port 5000 is mapped to guest port 80 in the current `Vagrantfile`, so opening `localhost:5000` in a browser in the host machine should produce the sign-in page of `regularroutes-site`.
+    *  Same port as the default in the local server dev environment to minimise changes in Google dev console and client_secrets.
+Needs to be changed, if local dev environment and vagrant server are executed simultaneously in the same computer.
 1. Remember: If everything went well, all services are running and e.g. `mass_transit_data` is being collected every 30 seconds.
 If this is undesirable, stop the regularroutes-scheduler service.

 Note: No need to run Berks or Chef manually, all taken care of by the vagrant-berkshelf plugin and chef_zero provisioner of Vagrant.

 Note 2: Vagrant offers server sharing through internet for testing a local copy of the server (not for production!).

-At least in some installations the share plugin is missing.
+In some installations the share plugin is missing.
 If that is the case, first install the plugin:

 `$ vagrant plugin install vagrant-share`

-Vagrant share plugin requires [ngrok](https://ngrok.com/download).
+Vagrant share plugin requires [ngrok](https://ngrok.com/download) (https only available in paid plans).
 Available also over brew for OS X: `brew cask install ngrok`.
-After the plugin is installed `vagrant share` will start sharing and print the generated server URL.
+From host machine `$ vagrant share` will start sharing and print the generated server URL.
+To add your new server to Google services, go to Google developer console, add the address to Credentials / OAuth 2.0 client IDs / Web application (default name "Web client 1") and API keys / HTTP referrers (default name "Browser key 1").
+Load a new `client_secrets.json` and place it into the correct directory (beware, looks like nowadays the "client secret" can be missing from the json-file!).
+Restart nginx.

 E: Importing Open Street map data from crossings-repository
 -----------------------------------------------------------